joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/10/us/politics/guantanamo-bay-health-alert.html?searchResultPosition=4

 **Fatal Shooting in Denver Amid Dueling Protests, Police Say**\
-`The police said it was not immediately clear whether the shooting was connected to opposing rallies by far-right and far-left activists.`\
+`The shooting happened as opposing rallies by far-right and far-left activists were ending.
+A television news station reported that a private security guard it had hired was being detained by the police.`\
 https://nytimes.com/2020/10/10/us/Denver-shooting-protest.html?searchResultPosition=5

 **It’s Djokovic-Nadal Yet Again.
 But This French Open Duel Is Not Like the Others.**\